fichince/alchoi.com-astro/src/content/hkjapan/04-tsz-shan-2.md

   - image: ../../images/hkjapan/04-tsz-shan-2/bells.jpg
 ---

-There's a 76-metre tall statue of [Guanyin](https://en.wikipedia.org/wiki/Guanyin).
+The monastery features a 76-metre tall statue of [Guanyin](https://en.wikipedia.org/wiki/Guanyin).
 Admission to the grounds is limited, so it doesn't get too crowded, and there are many spots for quiet meditation.